verlaine-muhungu/Devvie-quick-maps/README.md

 ## start writing your markdown file by using hashes symbols
 ![Screenshot (1120)](https://user-images.githubusercontent.com/39829558/151966568-739006f6-9232-4a74-984e-fdd4c378be71.png)
-use 1 # to write a topic use 2 ## to write sub topics
+use 1 # to write a topic use 2 ## to write sub topics,all you need is the basics of markdown create anyfile you want !

 after writing several lines,to view your markdown file as a Mind Nmap you have to click in the right corner of vscode you will see a symbol like euro